afcarl/game_AI/README.md

 Intro
 -----
-This repository includes project solutions for the course Game AI by Prof. Bauchkhage (Summer 2016)
+This repository includes project solutions for the course Game AI by Prof. Bauchkhage (Summer 2016).
+Also the final report is included which contains explanations and descriptions of all projects.

 Project1
 -----